cjwichman/econ7102/README.md

 Scope is the weekly schedule, the readings, and the slides.
 Course policies live in the syllabus PDF and are not repeated here.

-No build step.
-The HTML files are both the source and what gets served.
-Editing one and pushing puts the change live.
-There is no way to publish a stale page by forgetting to run something.

 ## Contents

 | Path | |